surajgirioffl/surajgirioffl/README.md

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people from around the world, so if you want to be my friend, feel free to [reach out](https://www.linkedin.com/in/surajgirioffl) and introduce yourself (don’t just say hi, tell me about yourself")</b> 😊 💜</em>
 <img height="120" alt="Thanks for visiting me" width="100%" src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/marquee.svg" />

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring some of the repositories

 </div>